Type 1 Diabetes and a Potential Treatment by Immunotherapy

 Using a placebo group in a clinical trial is good for demonstrating the effectiveness of a treatment, but it may not be good for the people within the group.
 If the disease experienced by the subjects is progressive and the test treatment is helpful, those people given the placebo may be at a disadvantage.

 The results of the proinsulin peptide experiment are wonderful for the people given the peptide, since their beta cell destruction was halted.
 The results aren't good for the people who were given the saline solution, since their beta cell destruction continued.

-More than one method of immunotherapy for type 1 diabetes is currently being investigated, as the last source in the "References" section below describes.
+Additional methods of immunotherapy for type 1 diabetes are currently being investigated, as the last source in the "References" section below describes.
 Hopefully one or more of these methods will be useful.